sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/gke.md

 ## Quick Start

-Once you have created a cluster that meets all the prerequisites listed above...
+You must complete **all** the prerequisites listed above before installing Sourcegraph with following steps.

 ### Step 1: Deploy Sourcegraph